c3phas/linux/README.md

 # linux
-my own version of the linux commands:rm
+my own version of the linux commands